clojurewerkz/meltdown/README.md

                              ))
 ```

-`($ "key")` here is a selector.
+`($ "key")` here is a **selector**.
 In essence, that means that every time
-reactor receives event dispatched with key `"key"`, it will call your
+reactor receives event dispatched with the key `"key"`, it will call your
 handler.

-In order to push events into reactor, you can use `notify`:
+In order to push events into reactor, use `clojurewerkz.meltdown.reactor/notify`:

 ```clj
 (mr/notify reactor "key" {:my "payload"})